petergrace1618/textnow-data-extractor/README.md

   }
 ```

-- `media/`, a directory containing messages other than text messages and voicemails from restricted numbers.
+- `media/`, a directory containing messages other than text messages, and voicemails from restricted numbers.
 Files are in the following formats: 3GPP, PDF, AMR, GIF, JPEG, PNG, MP4, VCARD, WAV, X-WAV

 - `voicemail/`, a directory containing only WAV files.

-The ZIP file has not been uploaded to the repository because it's 1.2 GB, and it contains private information such as names, phone numbers, voicemails, and text and media messages--all of a personal nature and unrelated to the purpose of the script.

-The main functionality is performed by `merge_calls_and_messages()` and `json2txtf()`.
-The former is an ad hoc version of `itertools.zip_longest()` which merges the files `calls.json` and `messages.json` in chronological order and filters by date and contact; the latter outputs the merged list in TXT, HTML, or JSON format.
-The dates, contacts, and output format are specified by command line options.